 Hierarchical navigation (left), flat navigation (right)

 In regular width, global search can either be displayed as a search icon or a search bar, each of which has a different behavior.
-In compact width, global search will only be displayed as a search icon due to space limitation.
+In compact width, global search is only displayed as a search icon due to space limitation.

 Global search in a search icon